Is getting a Korean facial a luxury? Probably. But I see it as an essential component of my skin and self-care routine.

 I go to Seoul spas not just for Korean skincare, but also to relax and take a much needed break from mom life.
 A peaceful atmosphere is super important to me.
 And that ain’t gonna be possible, if your aesthetician is chattering a million miles a minute to someone else.
-Or if the stranger next to you is snoring (as is unfortunately all too common at “affordable” spas in Seoul).
+Or if the stranger next to you is snoring, as is unfortunately all too common when you get an affordable facial in Seoul.

 At more famous Seoul spas like Shangpree, you’ll spend a minimum of 130,000KRW for a single Korean skincare treatment.
 But at K Spa, the cheapest a la carte facial is 66,000KRW.

-Super reasonable for what you’re getting if you ask me, but even better are the incredible monthly promotions and events that make it super-affordable to visit regularly.
+It’s a super reasonable price for what you’re getting if you ask me, but even better are the incredible monthly promotions and events that make it incredibly affordable to visit regularly.

 They speak very limited English, so if you’re visiting for the first time, or interested in finding out more about their promotions and events, it’s best to have a Korean speaker call for you.